| A proprietary operational system shared a single Oracle database

 in an effort to scale the operation, the customer realized no increase

+in performance.
 After a careful analysis, it was determined that the single database

 instance was unable to effectively manage enough memory to scale